DaoCloud/DaoCloud-docs/docs/en/docs/skoala/trad-ms/hosted/monitor/microservices.md

 To view microservice monitoring, perform the following steps:

-1. Go to the Microservices Engine module and click on the name of the target registry.
+1. Go to the Microservices Engine module and click the name of the target registry.

     <!--![]()screenshots-->